-Amarinder Singh to launch his own political party, open to seat arrangement with BJP
+Amarinder Singh to launch his own party, open to seat arrangement with BJP for Punjab polls

 In September, the former Punjab chief minister had said he will quit the Congress as he felt ‘humiliated’ by the leadership that had replaced him.

-Former Punjab Chief Minister Amarinder Singh will soon launch his own new party and is hopeful of a seat arrangement with the Bharatiya Janata Party if the farmers’ protest is resolved, his media advisor Raveen Thukral announced on Tuesday.
+Former Punjab Chief Minister Amarinder Singh will soon launch his own new party and is hopeful of a seat arrangement with the Bharatiya Janata Party if the farmers’ protest against the agriculture laws is resolved, his media advisor Raveen Thukral announced on Tuesday.

 Singh had stepped down as the chief minister on September 18 amid a tussle with Congress leader Navjot Singh Sidhu.
 On September 30, he had said that he will quit the Congress as he felt “humiliated” by the leadership that had replaced him with Charanjeet Singh Channi.
 At that time, Singh had declared said he will not join the BJP.

+The former chief minister had met Union Home Minister Amit Shah in Delhi on September 29, setting off speculation that Singh was joining the saffron party.
+Singh’s media advisor had rejected the speculation and said that the two leaders had discussed the farmers’ agitation and other matters.

-However, on Tuesday, his media advisor said Singh will consider an alliance with the BJP and breakaway Akali groups ahead of the Assembly elections in the state next year.
+However, on Tuesday, Thukral said Singh will consider an alliance with the BJP and breakaway Akali groups ahead of the Assembly elections in the state next year.

 “The battle for Punjab’s future is on,” Thukral said in a series of tweets, citing Singh.
 “Will soon announce the launch of my own political party to serve the interests of Punjab and its people, including our farmers who’ve been fighting for their survival for over a year.”